nais/resource-remover/README.md

 ## Effects

-- Pods become `BestEffort` QoS class
+- Pods get `Burstable` QoS class (reduced requests, no limits)
-- NAP scales down since there are no requests to satisfy
+- NAP scales down since requests are 90% lower
-- Pods are first to be evicted under memory pressure
+- Pods can burst beyond their requests when resources are available
 - Cluster cost drops as nodes consolidate